Dominican Sisters of San Rafael: Expansion

 By 1862 the community had grown large enough that Goemaere founded a new school, St. Rose Academy in San Francisco.
 (This school operated until 1989, when its facilities were irreparably damaged by the Loma Prieta earthquake).
 She also opened Mount St. Mary's Academy in Reno, Nevada in 1877.

 In 1887 Mother Louis O'Donnell was elected the second prioress of the congregation.
 She was to lead the Sisters until 1929 and was responsible for moving the motherhouse and novitiate from Benicia to San Rafael in 1889.
 St. Catherine's Academy moved there in 1894.
 Under her tenure, new schools were established in California and Nevada.
 She also expanded the congregation's service into healthcare with the opening of St. Joseph's Home in Stockton, California, now St. Joseph's Medical Center (1899) and St. Mary's Hospital in Reno (1912).

-With the support of the University of California in Berkeley, a junior college was opened in 1915, and two years later, it became a four-year college, the Dominican College of San Rafael, the first Catholic college in California to grant the bachelor's degree to women.
+With the support of the University of California, Berkeley, a junior college was opened in 1915, and two years later, it became a four-year college, the Dominican College of San Rafael, the first Catholic college in California to grant the bachelor's degree to women.
 In 1924, the California State Board of Education authorized the college to recommend candidates for public school teaching credentials, thus enabling Dominican students to teach in public schools in California on both the elementary and secondary levels.
 In 2000, the college became the Dominican University of California.